VacCatts/melon-proxy/README.md

 and it includes an authentication system using keyauth, proxy wont work without changing authentication.cpp or removing the authentication from proxy.cpp

-and for you all who actually want to add features, i made it as easy to work on as possible
+and for you all who actually want to add features, i made it as easy to work on as possible (please pull request)

 # features
 https://cdn.discordapp.com/attachments/1057466685877137459/1057466761609498756/Growtopia_-_Copy_RNztCHV8pd.mp4